Blosc/JBlosc/README.md

 Also check that your OS, Java Virtual Machine and Blosc library are using the same architecture (either 32 or 64 bit).

 ### Installing JBlosc
-Currently you can find JBlosc in JCenter, so you will need to add the corresponding dependency.
+Currently you can find JBlosc in JCenter, so you will need to add the JCenter repository (check SET ME UP! section [here](https://bintray.com/bintray/jcenter)).

-### Using Maven
+#### Using Maven
 Add the following dependency code to pom.xml:

 ```xml